 This course aims to build student understanding of key concepts, skills, and issues in graphics and multimedia technology education.
 The course will provide an overview of those syllabuses within the Technology 7-10 and Visual Arts curriculums where graphics and multimedia can be taught as a focus area or option.
-In particular, students will be encouraged to critically examine the content and structure of the Design and Technology Years 7-10, Industrial Technology Years 7-10, and Graphics Technology Years 7-10 syllabuses.
+In particular, students will be encouraged to critically examine the content and structure of the Graphics Technology Years 7-10 syllabus.